AIOS: LLM Agent Operating System: Abstract

 \section{Abstract}

-0.2in LLM-based intelligent agents face significant deployment challenges, particularly related to resource management.
+LLM-based intelligent agents face significant deployment challenges, particularly related to resource management.
 Allowing unrestricted access to LLM or tool resources can lead to inefficient or even potentially harmful resource allocation and utilization for agents.
 Furthermore, the absence of proper scheduling and resource management mechanisms in current agent designs hinders concurrent processing and limits overall system efficiency.
-As the diversity and complexity of agents continue to grow, addressing these resource management issues becomes increasingly critical to LLM-based agent systems.
 To address these challenges, this paper proposes the architecture of AIOS (LLM-based AI Agent Operating System) under the context of managing LLM-based agents.
 It introduces a novel architecture for serving LLM-based agents by isolating resources and LLM-specific services from agent applications into an AIOS kernel.
-This AIOS kernel provides fundamental services (e.g., scheduling, context management, memory management, storage management, access control) and efficient management of resources (e.g., LLM and external tools) for runtime agents.
-To enhance usability, AIOS also includes an AIOS-Agent SDK, a comprehensive suite of APIs designed for utilizing functionalities provided by the AIOS kernel.
+This AIOS kernel provides fundamental services (e.g., scheduling, context management, memory management, storage management, access control) for runtime agents.
+To enhance usability, AIOS also includes an AIOS SDK, a comprehensive suite of APIs designed for utilizing functionalities provided by the AIOS kernel.
 Experimental results demonstrate that using AIOS can achieve up to $2.1\times$ faster execution for serving agents built by various agent frameworks.
 The source code is available at \url{https://github.com/agiresearch/AIOS}.